Mr-Ming/wordpress-writing-unit-test-tips/README.md

 * @runInSeparateProcess
 * @preserveGlobalState disabled
 ```
+^ Looking to find better solution, this one slows down performance considerably

 ### Some function that cannot be unit / integration tested?
 1. Private / Protected Method (but can be `hacked` using Reflection Method to overwrite method types)